ansible/ansible-documentation/docs/docsite/rst/community/collection_development_process.rst

 **major_changes**
   Major changes to ansible-core or a collection.
 SHOULD NOT include individual module or plugin changes.
 MUST include non-breaking changes that impact all or most of a collection (for example, updates to support a new SDK version across the collection).
 Major changes mean the user can CHOOSE to make a change when they update but do not have to.
-Could be used to announce an important upcoming EOL or breaking change in a future release. (ideally 6 months in advance, if known.
+Could be used to announce an important upcoming EOL or breaking change in a future release. (ideally, 6 months in advance, if known.
 See `this example <https://github.com/ansible-collections/community.general/blob/stable-1/CHANGELOG.rst#v1313>`_).
-Write in present tense and describe what is new.
+Write in the present tense and describe what is new.
 Optionally, include a 'Previously..." sentence to help the user identify where old behavior should now change.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

   .. code-block:: yaml

     major_changes:
       - bitbucket_* modules - client_id is no longer marked as ``no_log=true``.
-If you relied on its value not showing up in logs and output, mark the whole tasks with ``no_log: true`` (https://github.com/ansible-collections/community.general/pull/2045).
+If you relied on its value not showing up in logs and output, mark the whole task with ``no_log: true`` (https://github.com/ansible-collections/community.general/pull/2045).

 **minor_changes**
   Minor changes to ansible-core, modules, or plugins.
 This includes new parameters added to modules, or non-breaking behavior changes to existing parameters, such as adding new values to choices[].
 Minor changes are enhancements, not bug fixes.
-Write in present tense.
+Write in the present tense.

   .. code-block:: yaml